-UTS attacts applications from high-achieving students from many different schools across the GTA.
-UTS students tend to have a wide variety of interests - both academically, and beyond the classroom in co-curricular activities.
+UTS attracts applications from high-achieving students from many different schools across the GTA.
+UTS students tend to have a wide variety of interests - both academically and beyond the classroom in co-curricular activities.
 The majority of applicants come from publicly-funded schools, but there are also many from a range of independent schools and Montessori programs.

 All applicants must take the SSAT.
 There are additional requirements for grade 7 and the upper years (grade 9, 10, 11) as outlined below.

 All applicants must also complete the UTS application online for which there is a $105 fee.

 Entrance to UTS for grade 7 involves two stages.
 Stage 1 consists of writing the Secondary School Admission Test (SSAT) and also completing and submitting a UTS application.
 Applicants should consult the Application Procedure instructions to ensure they meet all required deadlines and submit all required materials.
 For further information on the SSAT, see below.
 Please note: applicants to UTS may write only one SSAT per academic year.